Home

 Alignment & Adjustments

-1. Defining & Teaching Alignment Clearly understand why and how to teach people as opposed to poses, and techniques for empowering students to learn alignment “from the inside.”
+1. Defining & Teaching Alignment Be clear on why and how to teach people as opposed to poses, and techniques for empowering students to learn alignment “from the inside.”

 2. General Alignment Principles Prioritize spinal positioning, breath awareness, the foundation of the pose, “stacking” bones, moving from the core, and using knowledge of muscle pairs during practice.

-3. Choosing Alignment Cues Be clear that no alignment teaching will work for all students while exploring cues that may work in a reasonably broad set of situations, plus cues that may be problematic.
+3. Choosing Alignment Cues Understand that no alignment teaching will work for all students while exploring cues that may work in a reasonably broad set of situations, plus cues that may be problematic.

 4. Problem Cues: Spine & Pelvis Be familiar with considerations related to cueing for rib flare and misalignments of the spine and pelvis, taking particular care with the problem cues “tuck (or scoop) your tailbone” and “use a flat back.”

-6. Adjusting & Assisting Guidelines Establish a foundation for decision-making and proficient techniques for assisting an individual student, whether verbally, energetically or physically.
+6. Adjusting & Assisting Guidelines Have a foundation for decision-making and proficient techniques for assisting an individual student, whether verbally, energetically or physically.

 7. Mindful Asana Transitions Be proficient in teaching mindful asana